MidnightDreamerX17/skill20/Psionics/README.md

 Any amount of damage during the manifestation will force a skill check to maintain concentration.
 The difficulty is 10 + the Experience Level of the one who did the damage to the manifester.
 On a success, the power is not interrupted.
 On a failure, the power is interrupted, but the psionic power points are not expended.

-## What is the manifester level?
+### What is the manifester level?

-It is the experience level of the manifester.
-The full term "manifester experience level" is used as often as possible to make this clear.
-Any stray mentions of "manifester level" should be interpreted as "manifester experience level".
+It is the lowest of:

+- The manifester's experience level
+- The manifester's Psionic Potential (INT) skill
+- The manifester's Psionic Power (INT) skill

+**Example:** A person's experience level is 5, Psionic Potential (INT) skill level is 7, and Psionic Power (INT) skill level is 4.
+This person's manifester level is 4, because that is the lowest of the three numbers.

+### What is the save difficulty?

+The difficulty to save against a psionic power is equal to 10 + manifester level + manifester's attribute modifier.

+**Example:** A person manifests *Id Insinuation*.
+This person's manifester level is 5, and Intelligence is 14.
+The manifestation of *Id Insinuation* therefore requires a Wisdom save at difficulty 17 (base 10, +5 from manifester level, +2 from Intelligence modifier).

 ## Cognizance Crystals